TZstatsADS/ads-spring2023-project4-group_9/README.md

 	+ Tang, Qingyang
 	+ Zhang, Haoyu
 	+ Zhang, Zerui
 + Project summary: In this project, we implemented fairness algorithms in two papers:Fairness-aware Classifier with Prejudice Remover Regularizer (A5) and Handling Conditional Discrimination(A6).
 We applied the algorithms to COMPAS dataset to see which algorithm has a higher accuracy and also gives fairer results.
-The result shows that Fairness-aware Classifier with Prejudice Remover Regularizer (A5) gives the best results with the lowest calibration score and reasonable accuracy
+The result shows that Fairness-aware Classifier with Prejudice Remover Regularizer (A5) gives the best results with the lowest calibration score and reasonable accuracy.

 **Contribution statement**: [default] All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.